Marion Lake

 Trail allows: Dogs on leash, camping, fishing

-Trail usage: High to Marion Lake on summer weekends, medium to Marion Mountain, low on weekdays.
+Trail usage: High to Marion Lake on summer weekends, low to Marion Mountain, low on weekdays and on autumn weekends.

-General location: 16 miles north of Santiam Junction off of Marion Creek Rd. - Mt.
-Jefferson Wilderness - Willamette National Forest
+General location: 16 miles north of Santiam Junction - Mount Jefferson Wilderness - Willamette National Forest

-(Best time to go is after Labor Day when there are less people, no mosquitoes and the beautiful fall foliage starts to turn red and orange).
+(Best time to go is in late May/early June right after the snow melts and before the mosquitoes hatch, and after Labor Day when there are less people, no mosquitoes and the beautiful fall foliage starts to turn red and orange).

 Pit toilet at trailhead: Yes